 In 2011, a study by Hyderabad’s National Institute of Nutrition in India investigated the antioxidant characteristics of a number of fruits, including apples, bananas, grapes and more.
 Interestingly enough, the study concluded that guava fruit packed the greatest antioxidant punch compared to other fruit.

 Antioxidants are powerful compounds that can neutralize free radicals to protect against cell damage and chronic disease.
 Some research suggests that upping your intake of antioxidants could potentially aid in the prevention of common conditions like heart disease, cancer and diabetes.

 5. Fights Cancer Cell Growth

 Lycopene is a powerful antioxidant that is plentiful in guava fruit.
-In fact, one serving provides over half of your daily supply of lycopene.

 This potent carotenoid has a strong and proven reputation as a cancer fighter thanks to its ability to inhibit the growth of multiple types of cancer cells.